sacovo/django-domain-language/README.md

 # django-domain-language
-A django app that allows to swich the language based on the domain.
+A django app that allows to swich the language based on the domain the django server is accessed with.

 You might be runing a site called `mysite.com` and want to run the german version of the site under `meineseite.de` this app helps you doing this.
 You can configure what domain should be served in what language.
 You can also use it to